 Yvonne’s Parisian kitty saga continues.
 In order to be allowed to take home the two selected kitties she must lie in French.
 Enjoy! -Erica

-I didn’t want cats when we got to Paris, (you can read about that here), but my husband, Sam, and the last remaining kid at home, Caleb, talked me into it.
+I didnt want cats before we picked a French kitty or two, but my husband, Sam, and the last remaining kid at home, Caleb, talked me into it.
 I was tired of fur and destroyed furniture and paw prints on the kitchen counter, but in a moment of weakness, I caved.
 Sam and Caleb called me from the cat adoption agency.
 Between them they didn’t speak enough French to satisfy the cat adoption people, so they needed my high-school-level French services.
 I got all A’s in French class in high school, but as I was about to learn, it didn’t prepare me for the real world.

 Borna Bevanda / Jonas Vincent